 \section{Abstract}

-The duality between the {mechanical equilibrium} of elastic {bodies} and {non-inertial flow in} viscous {liquids} has been a guiding principle in decades of research.
-However, this duality is broken whenever the Gaussian curvature of {viscous films} evolves rapidly in time.
-In such a case the film evolves through a non-inertial yet geometrically nonlinear surface dynamics, which has remained largely unexplored.
-We reveal the driver of such dynamics as the flow of currents of Gaussian curvature of the evolving surface, rather than the existence of an energetically favored target metric, as in the elastic analogue.
-Focusing on the prototypical example of a bubble collapsing after rapid depressurization, we show that the spherically-shaped viscous film evolves {\emph{via}} a topological instability, whose elastic analogue is forbidden by the existence of an energy barrier.
-The topological transition brings about compression within the film, triggering another, symmetry breaking instability and radial wrinkles that grow in amplitude and invade the flattening film.
-Building on an analogy between surface currents of Gaussian curvature and polarization in electrostatic conductors, we obtain quantitative predictions for the evolution of the flattening film.
-We propose that this classical dynamics has ramifications in the emerging field of viscous hydrodynamics of strongly correlated electrons in two-dimensional materials.
+The duality between deformations of elastic bodies and non-inertial flows in viscous liquids has been a guiding principle in decades of research.
+However, this duality is broken when a spheroidal or other doubly-curved liquid film is suddenly forced out of mechanical equilibrium, as occurs {\emph{e.g.}} when the pressure inside a liquid bubble drops rapidly due to rupture or controlled evacuation.
+In such cases the film may evolve through a non-inertial yet geometrically-nonlinear surface dynamics, which has remained largely unexplored.
+We reveal the driver of such dynamics as temporal variations in the curvature of the evolving surface.
+Focusing on the prototypical example of a floating bubble that undergoes rapid depressurization, we show that the bubble surface evolves {\emph{via}} a topological instability and a subsequent front propagation, whereby a small planar zone nucleates and expands in the spherically-shaped film, bringing about hoop compression and triggering another, symmetry-breaking instability and radial wrinkles that grow in amplitude and invade the flattening film.
+Our analysis reveals the dynamics as a non-equilibrium branch of ``Jellium'' physics, whereby a rate-of-change of surface curvature in a viscous film is akin to charge in an electrostatic medium that comprises polarizable and conducting domains.
+We explain key features underlying recent experiments and highlight a qualitative inconsistency between the prediction of linear stability analysis and the observed ``wavelength'' of surface wrinkles.
+Our analysis points to the existence of a nonlinear curvature-driven mechanism for pattern selection in viscous flows.